-- Develop a two year COVID survival and recovery plan for the borough's cultural sector, addressing immediate needs and concerns - Ensure arts & culture are factored into overarching LBHF recovery plans. - Identify potential partners for delivering the longer term strategy.
+- Develop a two year COVID survival and recovery plan for the borough's cultural sector, addressing immediate needs and concerns - Ensure arts and culture are factored into overarching H&F Council recovery plans. - Identify potential partners for delivering the longer term strategy.

-- Develop a vision and strategy for Arts & Culture in LBHF, building on the work undertaken during the recovery, ensuring diverse representation of artist and community voices. - Continue to position culture within the Council's wider strategies and local plans.
+- Develop a vision and strategy for arts and culture in H&F Council, building on the work undertaken during the recovery, ensuring diverse representation of artist and community voices. - Continue to position culture within the council's wider strategies and local plans.